 Press CONV then TIMER .
-Input a time in

-hours, minutes, seconds (HMS) then press TIMER .
+Input a time in hours, minutes, seconds (HMS) then press TIMER .
 The timer will begin counting down.
-To count up, press +/- pressina
+To count up, press pressing ENTER when prompted for time.

 Upon reaching zero in count down mode, the timer will count time since zero was reached.
 To denote this, a negative sign will appear to the right of the timer.
 The count down timer can be used as a reminder of when to switch fuel tanks, to fly a non-precision approach (LEG TIME function) or measuring ground speed from one checkpoint to another checkpoint (GS).